Iji: You... y-you promised me a pony... with missiles...

 - The official game of the 1998 World Cup had a code that let you play on the moon, with all players replaced by aliens.

-- If you beat Slender's first two modes, you unlock "$20 mode", which replaces the static sound that plays when Slendy is near with this, which may or may not make the game less scary, but will definitely make it more funny.
+- If you beat Slender's first two modes, you unlock "20 Dollars mode", which replaces the static sound that plays when Slendy is near with this, which may or may not make the game less scary, but will definitely make it more funny.
+Sadly, it's since been removed due to copyright issues.

 - If you beat Dead Space 2 on Hardcore mode, you are well rewarded for completing a 10+ hour game on the hardest difficulty with only 3 save points.
 You receive a foam finger.
 No, it doesn't make the monsters turn into teddy bears, but it does completely dismember enemies (even bosses), have infinite ammo, and has Isaac yell PEW PEW PEW! when firing it.